Economy of India under the British Raj

 The role and scale of British imperial policy during the British Raj (1858 to 1947) on India's relative decline in global GDP remains a topic of debate among economists, historians, and politicians.
-Some commentators argue the effect of British rule was negative, and that Britain engaged in a policy of deindustrialisation in India for the benefit of British exporters which left Indians relatively poorer than before British rule.
+Some commentators argue that the effect of British rule was negative, and that Britain engaged in a policy of deindustrialisation in India for the benefit of British exporters, which left Indians relatively poorer than before British rule.
 Others argue that Britain's impact on India was either broadly neutral or positive, and that India's declining share of global GDP was due to other factors, such as new mass production technologies or internal ethnic conflict.

 Economic impact of British imperialism

 William Digby estimated that from 1870 to 1900, £900 million was transferred from India.
 In the 17th century, India was a relatively urbanized and commercialized nation with a large export trade, devoted largely to cotton textiles, but also silk, spices, and rice.
 India was the world's main producer of cotton textiles and had substantial export trade to Britain as well as many other European countries, via the East India Company.
 According to some commentators, after the British victory over the Mughal Empire (Battle of Buxar), India was deindustrialized by the East India Company, and then the British.

 In contrast, historian Niall Ferguson argues that India benefited from the British investment of £270 million in Indian infrastructure, irrigation, and industry by the 1880s (representing nearly one-fifth of all British investment overseas).
 That amount reached £400 million by 1914.
 He also writes that the British increased the area of irrigated land eight-fold, to 25% of all land.
 The village economy's share of total after-tax income rose under British rule from 45% to 54%.
 Ferguson argues that since the sector represented three quarters of the entire population, their rising share reduced income inequality in India.